 There was a dramatic increase in interest when Sunset Magazine featured our farm and pictured our Utah Giant cherry variety as spectacular in flavor and size!
 These large crisp cherries were shipped by our local wholesaler of quality fruit to such recipients as the household of the Emperor of Japan as well as the US White House on special occasions.

-New shorter tree height root stocks and cherry varieties have been added over the years and are replacing trees as they age.
-The Jan-2017 plantings are 100 Burgundy Pearl cherry trees are bearing fruit in 2020.
+New shorter tree height and disease resistant root stocks and cherry varieties have been added over the years and are replacing trees as they age.
+The Jan-2017 plantings are 100 Burgundy Pearl cherry trees are bearing fruit since 2020.
 The newest stock 100 tree plantings in 2019 are more of the popular Rainier and Bing varieties, now on dwarfing and disease resistant root stock and will begin production in 2021.